rivermont/sp2024/PLN5460_MidtermNotes.md

 Non point-source pollution (agriculture) have not been targeted successfully

 New water quality challenges:

-microplastics
+- microplastics

-PFAS forever chemicals
+- PFAS forever chemicals

-PLN 4460
-Jan 24, 2024
+#### Jan 24, 2024
-Bhuwan Thapa

-Daly
+##### Daly

 Economies are a subset of the biosphere;all systems are built on a foundation which is ecology and biodiversity

 Steady-state economy:

-using GDP as a measure of growth is unsustainable; it is a limited resource
+- using GDP as a measure of growth is unsustainable; it is a limited resource

-at some point GDP will plateau and we will need a steady-state that sustains itself
+- at some point GDP will plateau and we will need a steady-state that sustains itself

-Instead of focusing on economy, focus on quality of living
+- Instead of focusing on economy, focus on quality of living

 Economy operating in empty vs full world